Iggy Houben

-Iggy Houben (born 7 December 2004) is a Dutch professional footballer who plays for Jong PSV in the Eerste Divisie.
+Iggy Houben (born 7 December 2004) is a Dutch professional footballer who plays for the Under-21 squad of Roda JC Kerkrade.

-Career
+Club career

 From Bocholtz in the province of Limburg, Houben played in the Roda JC Football Academy between 2013 and 2017, before switching to PSV Eindhoven.
-At the start of the 2020-21 season Houben signed his first professional deal with PSV agreeing to a three-year contract.
-Houben made his debut in the Eerste Divisie on April 24, 2023 at home against MVV Maastricht.
+At the start of the 2020–21 season Houben signed his first professional deal with PSV agreeing to a three-year contract.
+Houben made his debut in the Eerste Divisie on 24 April 2023 at home against MVV Maastricht.

 Style of play

 There have been comparisons in his play to former PSV player Boudewijn Zenden.

 International career

-In 2021 Houben played for the Netherlands under-18s and scored the winning goal in a 3-2 win over England U18s.
+In 2021 Houben played for the Netherlands under-18s and scored the winning goal in a 3–2 win over England U18s.
 In May 2022 Houben was selected for the Dutch U19s squad.